BMH Center for Wound Healing

 The BMH Center for Wound Healing provides specialized treatment for non-healing, chronic wounds or wounds that have not significantly improved from conventional treatments.

 Wounds associated with poor circulation, immobility, or other chronic illnesses may lead to a lower quality of life.
 When wounds persist, a specialized approach is required for healing.

 The BMH Center for Wound Healing can help!
 We offer state-of-the-art treatments such as:

 Hyperbaric oxygen therapy is a wound care treatment that has proven effective in fighting infection and building new blood vessels and healthy tissue.
 This therapy is provided within a pressurized chamber where the patient breathes pure oxygen, thereby improving the body’s healing capabilities by significantly increasing the amount of oxygen carried in the blood.

 About Our Staff

 Our comprehensive, multidisciplinary approach to wound healing may be the solution you need.
-Our staff of physicians and nurses works with you to achieve wound healing.
+Our staff of physicians and nurses will work with you to achieve the healing you want and need.

 The BMH Center for Wound Healing’s professional staff includes: